- Search The Registry

 - My Account

-General Oliver O. Howard established Howard Theological Seminary in an abandoned dance hall, today called Howard University.
-From its outset, it was nonsectarian and open to people of both sexes and all races..
+General Oliver O. Howard established Howard Theological Seminary in an abandoned dance hall today called Howard University.
+From its outset, it was nonsectarian and open to people of both sexes and all races.
+With a campus covering 89 acres in northwest Washington D.C., more than 11,000 students, including 7,000 undergraduates, are enrolled there, and 88 percent are black.

-In April 2007, the head of the faculty senate called for the ouster of Howard University President H. Patrick Swygert, saying that the school was in a state of crisis and it was time to end “an intolerable condition of incompetence and dysfunction at the highest level.”
-Several departments faced loss of accreditation.
+In April 2007, the head of the faculty senate called for the ouster of Howard University President H. Patrick Swygert said the school was in a crisis, and it was time to end “an intolerable condition of incompetence and dysfunction at the highest level.”
+Several departments faced the loss of accreditation.